Skip to main content

 ResellingPublished May 16, 2026· 12 min read

-High-Value, Low-Weight eBay Niches for Individual Sellers in 2026
+High-Value, Low-Weight eBay Niches Under 100g for Individual Sellers in 2026

 Shipping cost is one of the few margin variables a solo eBay seller can control before buying inventory.
-This research guide ranks lightweight niches by value density, proof requirement, and policy risk so you can decide what deserves a sold-comp check before it goes in your cart.
+This research guide ranks high-value, low-weight eBay niches and under-100g items by value density, proof requirement, and policy risk so you can decide what deserves a sold-comp check before it goes in your cart.

 By Chris Taylor, founder of FlowLister and active eBay reseller.
 This page was built after Search Console showed strong impressions for under-100g eBay sourcing queries with poor click-through.